OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 <UnderConstructionPartial />

-There are 2 ways to customize your own precompile, first is to add your method logic to existing [precompile](https://github.com/OffchainLabs/nitro-contracts/tree/97cfbe00ff0eea4d7f5f5f3afb01598c19ddabc4/src/precompiles), second is to create a new precompile.
+There are 2 ways to customize your own precompile:

+ 1. Add your method logic to an existing [precompile](https://github.com/OffchainLabs/nitro-contracts/tree/97cfbe00ff0eea4d7f5f5f3afb01598c19ddabc4/src/precompiles).
+ 2. Create a new precompile.

 ### Prepare work